Rahul-Khanna/danny/readme.md

 * **entity_a_id** as **user_id**
 * **entity_b_id** as **entity_id**
-* the log file as a file describing each user's **entity visitation pattern**
+* the log file is a file describing each user's **entity visitation pattern**

-The nearest neighbors per user are then the users who visit the same entities at the same rate (or just the same entities -- both definitions are supported).
+Given this, the nearest neighbors per user are the users who visit the same entities at the same rate (or just the same entities -- both definitions are supported).

-As mentioned above, **danny** will use some approximation techniques to find the top-n nearest neighbors per users, however there is an **alternative exact technique** supported by **danny**--in certain conditions the exact technique is more appropriate to use.
+As mentioned above, **danny's** default mode is to use an approximation technique to find the top-n nearest neighbors per user, however there is an alternative **exact** mode supported by **danny**--in certain conditions the exact mode is indeed more appropriate to use.

 Both the approximate method and the exact method are based around the concept of **using dictionaries to reduce the space of users to look at when considering who the nearest neighbors of user_i are**.
 By using both a *user_entity* and *entity_user* dictionary (more on these dictionaries can be found below), the search space can be reduced per user before having to compute dot products and sort users. **danny** still ultimately computes dot products, but does so for far fewer users than the naive nearest neighbors would.